muritane/executability-filter/README.md

 Scale asks whether execution remains viable under increasing complexity and scope.

-The filter addresses only the first stage.
+This filter addresses only the first stage.

----

 The Existence Question

 For an abstraction to exist operationally, there must be a coherent pathway from representation to execution.

-The following must be identifiable.
+The following elements must be identifiable.

----

 1. Execution Locus